 To the best of our knowledge, this is the first work which fully links the KL theory, boundedness of the BFGS updates, and a Dennis-Mor{\'e}-type condition to establish fast q-superlinear convergence of the semismooth quasi-Newton method.

-\item We finally conduct numerical experiments and comparisons on a sparse logistic regression and a nonconvex image compression problem that demonstrate the favorable performance of the proposed normal map-based semismooth Newton method. \end{itemize}
+\item Finally, numerical experiments are conducted on a sparse logistic regression, a nonconvex image compression, and a constrained log-determinant optimization problem which demonstrate the favorable performance of the normal map-based semismooth Newton method. \end{itemize}